aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/03_eos.md

 may remove points from the energy-volume grid, and is known to be unstable in some cases.

-## Optional keywords  {#g2-optional}
+## Optional PHASE options  {#g2-optionalphase}

-The following optional keywords can be used to control how gibbs2 carries out the equation of state fitting:
+The following optional keywords can be used in PHASE to control how gibbs2 carries out the equation of state fitting for a particular phase:
 ~~~
 REG {LAD|LSQ}
 ~~~